 Chong Jing Tang 中经堂 was founded in 2008 as a project under the state-run China Academy of Chinese Medical Sciences (CACMS), previously known as the China Academy of Traditional Chinese Medicine (CATCM).

 The qualified TCM doctors at Chong Jing Tang that do the initial health check-ups and prescribe various TCM treatments come from the Shanghai Association of Traditional Chinese Medicine and other TCM hospitals in Shanghai.

 When entering the lavishly decorated premises, you will see statues, posters and paintings everywhere depicting key pressure points on the body and other TCM themes.
 On the third floor is a small museum displaying various traditional TCM instruments and medicines, as well as a graph of the history of TCM development; well worth the visit alone.

 After a few minutes sitting in their comfortable waiting room, a TCM doctor came over with a folder to open a file for me at their clinic.
 She asked questions about my health history and filled in the forms.
 I was then taken into a doctor's office.

-Lying on the bed, the doctor applied suction cups on my back, much like the cupping therapy mentioned in our TCM article, but without the fire, and for only five minutes.
+Lying on the bed, the doctor applied suction cups on my back, much like the cupping therapy mentioned in our Shanghai Chinese medicine article, but without the fire, and for only five minutes.

-After removal the doctor took pictures of the marks left on my back for analysis.
+After removing the cups the doctor took pictures of the marks left on my back for analysis.
 Another doctor then massaged my back, neck, head and legs to test various pressure points and feel for problems.